How the internet shutdown in Kashmir is splintering India’s democracy

 But a shutdown as comprehensive as the one in Kashmir presents complications.
 “Mesh networks are effective and useful but primarily in a small scale,” Rydzak says.
 “When we’re talking about an entire region that’s cut off, that gets more complicated and logistically difficult.”
 Even now, with partial internet services restored, social media remains off limits and most websites are still blocked—and mobile data access is limited to 2G connections.

-That’s why most people in the region have resorted to using VPNs, which they often distribute through SHAREit, a file-sharing app that doesn’t require a wi-fi connection.
+That’s why most people in the region have resorted to using VPNs, which they often distribute through SHAREit, a file-sharing app that doesn’t require a Wi-Fi connection.
 NordVPN, for example, has 12 million users worldwide—the company calls itself the largest paid VPN service—and claims it saw a spike in its own website visits across the Kashmir region both before the internet ban took effect and again in January.

-“The only way I’m able to speak to you or access Facebook or Twitter is by using VPNs,” Parvez told me.
+“The only way I’m able to speak to you or access Facebook or Twitter is by using VPNs,” Parvez tells me.
 “Most people are using VPNs.
 It’s only very tech savvy people who are trying to find some other alternatives as well.”

 The people most affected by the shutdown are, as Dixit reported, those with little influence and fewer financial resources.
 Unlike Parvez, the majority of Kashmiris can’t afford to pay for a private VPN subscription, which means they are forced to rely on free services that are less secure and more likely to be blocked.
 (Many free VPNs make their money by selling consumer data.)
 The internet connection is also far slower.
 “You’ll find every person will have 10 to 15 or 20 VPNs on their phone,” Parvez says.
 “It’s frustrating because in a day you will have to connect and reconnect 100 times to be able to get access.”